top of page

 So that's the problem.
 Here’s what I’m building in response and why.

-It is my goal to introduce kids to Jesus and show them what an honest relationship with Him looks like, because I wish someone had introduced me when I was kid.
-And I can't do that from a church built on biblical bamboozlement.
+It is my calling to introduce kids to Jesus and show them what an honest relationship with Him looks like—because I wish someone had done that for me when I was a kid.

 After twelve years of disciplined, text-driven study of Scripture, and looking back over my seven decades of church life, I realized that half-truths and distortions were present in every church I attended—even when taught sincerely and without malice.

-Among them was the idea that heaven is merely a place we go after we die.
+As an example, chief among them was the idea that heaven is merely a place we go after we die.

 The Kingdom of Heaven is not simply a distant place we go after death.

-But we’ve been biblically bamboozled into thinking otherwise.
+Most of us have been biblically bamboozled into thinking otherwise.

 Not out of malice.